Information about North Carolina for each letter of the alphabet.

 North Carolina has several LIGHTHOUSES.
 Cape Hatteras is the largest lighthouse ever to be moved due to erosion problems.
 Ocrakoe Lighhouse is the oldest lighthouse in the state and is listed on the National Register of Historic Places.
 The 1887, is a historic decommissioned lighthouse.
 It is the only original screwpile lighthouse surviving, and has been saved and restored at Edenton.
 Carrituck Beach Lighthouse is one of 3 lighthouses in the state open to the public.
 The tower of Cape Lookout Lighthouse is now open for climbing.
 A lighthouse is an important aspect to the mariner.

 More than 300 MINERALS have been found in North Carolina more than in any other state.
 The Geological Research provides information about minerals in the North Carolina.
 Lithium minerals, phosphate rock, and crushed stone account for the bulk of the annual mineral production.
 The state leads the nation in production of feldspar, mica, and pyrophyllite.
 It also leads the nation in the production of clay used for brick manufacture and ranks seconds in phosphate rock production.
 There are a number of digging sites OR pay to dig mines.
 The state rock is granite.
 Many varieties of gemstones can be found in North Carolina and the State Precious Stone is the Emerald.
-The North Carolina was once a major gold producing state and in 1788 a 17-pound nugget was discovered in Cabarras County.
+The first gold mine in the United States was established in North Carolina at the Reed Gold Mine and North Carolina was once a major gold producing state.
+In 1788 a 17-pound nugget was discovered in Cabarras County.
 The State Mineral is Gold.

 North Carolina has several MOUNTAIN ranges.
 Mount Mitchell is the highest peak east of the Mississippi.
 Grandfather Mountain, the highest peak in the Blue Ridge and is best known for its mile-high swinging bridge, the highest in the country.
 It is the only private park in the world designated by the United Nations as in International Biosphere.
 Beach Mountain is the highest town in the eastern part of the country.
 Mountain Climbing is a popular activity.